HomeHome Metamath Proof Explorer

 𝐹 = (𝑥𝑉 ↦ {𝑦𝑥 / 𝑚𝑀𝜑}) & (𝑋𝑉𝑋 / 𝑚𝑀 ∈ V) (𝑌 ∈ (𝐹𝑋) → (𝑋𝑉𝑌𝑋 / 𝑚𝑀))

-Theoremelfvmptrab1 6788* Implications for the value of a function defined by the maps-to notation with a class abstraction as a result having an element.
+Theoremelfvmptrab1 6796* Implications for the value of a function defined by the maps-to notation with a class abstraction as a result having an element.
 Here, the base set of the class abstraction depends on the argument of the function.
+Usage of this theorem is discouraged because it depends on ax-13 2371.
+Use the weaker elfvmptrab1w 6795 when possible.
 (Contributed by Alexander van der Vekens, 15-Jul-2018.)
+(New usage is discouraged.)

 𝐹 = (𝑥𝑉 ↦ {𝑦𝑥 / 𝑚𝑀𝜑}) & (𝑋𝑉𝑋 / 𝑚𝑀 ∈ V) (𝑌 ∈ (𝐹𝑋) → (𝑋𝑉𝑌𝑋 / 𝑚𝑀))